Mobile Search Menu

 World Oceans Day (WOD) was officially recognized by the United Nations in 2008.
 In the ensuing years it's become a global phenomenon.

-What what would you most like to communicate for this upcoming World Oceans Day?
+What would you most like to communicate for this upcoming World Oceans Day?

 This year, in conjunction with our headquarters in London and our small offices around the world, we are emphasizing small acts of kindness for the ocean.
 In other words, we are talking about little choices you can make that make a big difference.